Global INNOVATORS’ CHALLENGE

 terms and conditions

-The Promoters are Air League Trust of 4 Hamilton Pl, London W1J 7BQ in partnership with Sustainable Aviation, IAG and British Airways.
+The Promoters are Air League Trust of 4 Hamilton Pl, London W1J 7BQ in partnership with Sustainable Skies, IAG, AWAM and British Airways.

 THE COMPETITION

-The title of the competition is Innovators’ Global Challenge 2025 – Net Zero Aviation.
+The title of the competition is Global Innovators’ Challenge – Net Zero Aviation.

 The poster competition is open to all those aged 11 to 15.
 Students studying at UK institutions or are home schooled in the UK are invited by the Promoters to enter a competition to support the Aviation Industry in promoting awareness of achieving Net Zero Carbon Emissions by 2050.
-All submitted posters will be displayed at the Sustainable Skies conference on the 14th and 15th of May.
-Winners will informed using the email address the entry was submitted on and be announced on the Air League website by the 23rd of May 2025.
+We are also inviting students aged 11 to 15 in Kenya to submit posters through our partners at AWAM.
+All submitted posters will be displayed at the Sustainable Skies World Summit.
+Winners will informed using the email address the entry was submitted on and be announced by the Air League in the week following the event.

 HOW TO ENTER